david-gap/WP-Mastertheme/classes/prefix_WPgutenberg/readme.md

 to replace the given Pin close info window SVG.
 There are two parameters inside this query.
 First parameter is the pin himself and the second is the block attributes.
 WPgutenberg_imagepins_pinclose

+to replace the given image download button value
+There are two parameters inside this query.
+First parameter is the content  and the second is the block attributes.
+WPgutenberg_image_downloadButton